-Are you making the same mistake as other novice fishers do while trying to become better at fishing?
-The biggest mistake anglers make is that they focus more on fishing lines, reels, and rods, to catch more target fish.
+Are you making the same mistakes as other novice fishers while trying to become better at fishing?
+The biggest mistake anglers make is focusing more on fishing lines, reels, and rods, to catch more target fish.
 However, they don’t give more attention to the most critical part: choosing one of the best fishing knots for the fishing line.

 Imagine you have everything ready on the boat to catch the first fish of your trip.
-You spotted a very big target fish on one of your best fish finders in the water.
-The target fish fall prey to the lure or bait as well, but it cuts out loose before it even reaches you?
+You spotted a big target fish on one of your best fish finders in the water.
+The target fish also fall prey to the lure or bait, but it cuts out loose before reaching you.
 Furthermore, there’s a probability that your fishing hook can get the biggest fish in the lake.
-However, it’s of no use if you can’t have your hands on that fish and take it home with you.
+However, it’s useless if you can’t have your hands on that fish and take it home with you.

 List of best fishing knots and how to tie a fishing knot (Videos Included)

-There are many ways to tie a fishing knot, and these types differ from each other stylistically, types of fishing waters, and angler’s personal preference.
+There are many ways to tie a fishing knot, and these types differ stylistically in the types of fishing waters and the angler’s preference.
 However, the best fishing knot is the one that is strong and perfect for the type of target fish you want to catch.

 One of the most common and strongest knots is the Palomar knot.
 It works best with braided and monofilament fishing lines.
-In addition to its strength and importance, a Palomar Knot is very easy to apply as well.
-You can make a Palomar knot in just three easy-to-do steps and start catching fish with your best fish finder.
+In addition to its strength and importance, a Palomar Knot is very easy to apply.
+In three easy-to-do steps, you can make a Palomar knot and start catching fish with your best fish finder.

-In the first step, you need to double your line to make a loop and then pass it through the hook-eye.
+In the first step, you must double your line to make a loop and pass it through the hook-eye.
 Then tie a loose overhand knot and pass it through the hook’s end—Pull up this loop to tighten the knot on the top near the hook’s eye.
 You can trim the loose end if needed.

 2-Uni Knot or Hangman Knot

-If you want a versatile fishing knot, then the Uni knot is the best fishing knot for you.
+If you want a versatile fishing knot, then the Uni knot is the best for you.
 It is also perfect to use with both braided and monofilament fishing lines.
-Moreover, you can also use the Uni Knot to tie line to lures because it’s the best fishing knot for lures.
+Moreover, you can also use the Uni Knot to tie lines to lures because it’s the best fishing knot for lures.

-The way it works is, you run your fish wire through the eye and double back in a way that it forms a circle.
+It works by running your fish wire through the eye and double back in a way that it forms a circle.
 Then wrap the tag end and wrap it around six times and through the loop.
 Moreover, you’ll have to tighten the end by pulling the leading end.
 Now push the mainline to slide the knot together for a firm knot.

-One of the simplest yet best fishing knots any angler can make is the turtle knot.
-If you are a first-time angler, we recommend opting for a turtle fishing knot of course.
+The turtle knot is one of the simplest yet best fishing knots any angler can make.
+If you are a first-time angler, we recommend opting for a turtle fishing knot.

-A turtle knot is straightforward and very easy to try fishing knot for anglers.
-Firstly, pass the fish line through the hook-eye and tie a loose overhand loop in the end.
+A turtle knot is straightforward to try fishing knot for anglers.
+First, pass the fish line through the hook-eye and tie a loose overhand loop.
 Now pass the open loop over the hook and tighten it.
-Voila, your turtle fishing knot is ready to use and as a result, you‘re ready to go to compete your fellow anglers, and of course target fish.
+Voila, your turtle fishing knot is ready to use, and as a result, you’re ready to compete with your fellow anglers, and of course, target fish.

-If you want to join two sections of the line together, then a blood knot is the way to go.
-It is the best fishing knot when using fish snap and fishing lure.
+If you want to join two line sections, then a blood knot is the way to go.
+It is the best fishing knot when using a fish snap and fishing lure.
 If you get used to a blood knot, there is no going back.

 5-Double Surgeons Loop

 Next on the list of best fishing knots is the double surgeon loop.
-It is like a blood knot; however, it tends to lose faster.
+It is like a blood knot but tends to lose faster.

 6-Hay Wire Twist